-Implant Retained Dentures in Lincoln, NE
+Dental Implant Retained Dentures - Lincoln, NE

-Because dentures do not replace the root system, patients with dentures experience increased wrinkles and sagging skin around the mouth as gum tissue volume is gradually reduced by pressure from dentures.
+Because dentures do not replace the tooth root system, patients with dentures can experience increased wrinkles and sagging skin around the mouth as gum tissue volume is gradually reduced by the pressure from dentures.
 Without stimulation from the root, the jawbone also loses density over time, and no matter how well patients care for their denture, they will need to be refitted multiple times over the life of the denture as bone and gum tissue is lost.
-With implant-supported dentures, patients replace missing teeth from the roots up improving oral health.
+With dental implant retained dentures in Lincoln, NE, patients can replace missing teeth from the roots up instead, improving oral health.

-The Implant Process
+The Dental Implant Process

 One of the main reasons patients are unable to receive dental implants is that they have inadequate gum tissue volume or jawbone density to support an implant post.
-In this case, your dentist may suggest bone or gum tissue grafts, or the All-on-4 implant-retained denture system that utilizes naturally denser bone structure in the front of the jaw to support dentures.
+In this case, your dentist may suggest bone or gum tissue grafts.
+The All-on-4 implant-retained denture system is another option that utilizes naturally denser bone structure in the front of the jaw to support dentures.

 To support a full denture, there is no need to place one implant for each individual tooth.
 Instead, patients typically receive five to eight evenly distributed implants that support the denture.
 Once the implants are placed, patients undergo a period of healing that can last three to six months.
-During this time, the implant post fuses with the jawbone mimicking natural root structure.
+During this time, the implant post fuses with the jawbone, mimicking natural root structure.
 Once the implants fuse with the jawbone, a dental prosthetic is permanently attached.
-For some patients, we can refit existing dentures to be attached to the implant posts saving time and money.
+For some patients, we can refit existing dentures to be attached to the implant posts, saving time and money.

-Benefits of Implant-Retained Dentures over Traditional Dentures
+Benefits of Dental Implant Retained Dentures Over Traditional Dentures

-- Regain 70% of chewing function
+- Patients regain 70% of chewing function.

-- Preserve bone and gum tissue
+- Bone and gum tissue is preserved.

-- No fear of slipping, sliding dentures
+- There’s no fear of slipping and sliding dentures.

-- Retain natural facial shape and structure
+- You can retain natural a facial shape and structure.

 Find Out More Today